 Risk combines two dimensions: likelihood of hazard consequences and their severity.
-Both dimensions have to be assessed.
+Both dimensions have to be assessed in the BowTie diagrams of the Company.

 8.2.3.1 Analysis of Likelihood

 Assessment of likelihood is based on the following two way process: